Blog Layout

 The Client's Issue

-Eclipse was approached by a leading robotics company looking for sealing solution operating under a challenging set of conditions.
+Eclipse was approached by a leading robotics company looking for a sealing solution operating under a challenging set of conditions.
 While many components of tomorrow’s robotics are now controlled and actuated by servo/stepper motors and various electronic devices, the heaviest and most powerful movements are still driven by traditional hydraulics.

 The constant demand for more powerful hydraulic actuation in ever deceasing size and weight requirements has put tremendous strain on component design.
 But if robots are to progress to the point where they are usefully employed in the world, high power in a compact design is necessary.
 A robot, for example, used to survey and assist in a disaster zone too unstable for normal rescuers, must fit through doorways and over obstacles yet still be physically strong enough to render assistance.